 Without a signed durable financial power of attorney, your family and friends will have to go to court to get access to your finances, which not only takes time, but it could lead to the mismanagement—and even the loss—of your assets should the court grant this authority to the wrong person.

 What’s more, the person you name doesn’t have to be a lawyer or financial professional; it can be anybody you choose, including both family and friends.
-The most important aspect of your choice is selecting someone who’s imminently trustworthy since they will have nearly complete control over your finances while you remain incapacitated.
-And besides, your agent will have access to our team at Bluebird Law as their trusted counsel should they need guidance or help.
+The most important aspect of your choice is selecting someone who’s imminently trustworthy, since they will have nearly complete control over your finances while you remain incapacitated.
+And besides, with us as your Personal Family Lawyer®, your agent will have access to our team as their trusted counsel should they need guidance or help.

 Given these potential risks and costs for yourself and those you care about, it would be foolhardy if you are single without kids to ignore or put off these basic estate planning strategies.
 Identifying the right estate planning tools is easy to do, and it begins with a Family Wealth Planning Session.
-During this session, we will consider everything you own and everyone you love, and guide you to make informed, educated, and empowered choices for yourself and your loved ones.
+During this session, us, your local Personal Family Lawyer® will consider everything you own and everyone you love, and guide you to make informed, educated, and empowered choices for yourself and your loved ones.

 In the end, it will likely take just a few hours of your time to make certain that your assets, healthcare, and finances will be managed in the most effective and affordable manner possible in the event of your death or incapacity.
-Don’t leave your life and assets at risk or leave a mess for the people you love; contact Bluebird Law to get your estate planning handled today.
+Don’t leave your life and assets at risk or leave a mess for the people you love; contact us, your Personal Family Lawyer® to get your estate planning handled today.